Programme

 Through industrial partnerships, there are opportunities to complete a master dissertation at partner institution such as one of the nation-wide Helmholtz Centres, or companies such as Aurubis, Europe’s largest copper producer.
 TU Freiberg also has strong links to the production industry, allowing students to produce end-stage products such as sensors and semiconductor technologies relevant to the mining and recycling sector.

-The major Circular societies offered at Ghent University focuses on re-engineering the value chain, designing sustainable processes, systems and new business models for evolving towards a circular society.
+The major Circular societies offered at Ghent University focuses on re-engineering the value chain, as well as designing sustainable processes, systems and new business models for evolving towards a circular society.
 Therefore, data on e.g. flows of materials within the society are collected, analysed, and processed, and the sustainability of these novel processes and systems is assessed.
 Prevention of waste generation is targeted, and generated wastes are explored as potential new resources.
-These activities create symbiosis between different stakeholders and actors in the value chain.
+Hence, students also focus on the application and development of resource recovery and recycling technologies and the development of more sustainable materials in order to make the raw materials value chain more sustainable.
 Particular attention goes to the management of societal changes, aligned with the sustainable development goals.
-The city of Ghent acts as central case in this major.

 Sustainable entrepreneurship